ARM-software/patrace/patrace/doc/manual.md

 ### Building for Android

-Build dependencies:Install the latest Android SDK and NDK.
-Add the ndk installation dir to your path environment variable, or to the NDK environment variable.
-Add the tools and platform-tools folders located in the android sdk installation folder to your path.
+Build dependencies: You must install the Android SDK and NDK with support for the **android** command as well as the **ndk-build** command (deprecated in later SDK versions).
+You can get the SDK tools at https://dl.google.com/android/adt/adt-bundle-linux-x86_64-20140702.zip and the NDK at https://dl.google.com/android/repository/android-ndk-r13b-linux-x86_64.zip.
+Add the NDK installation dir to your path environment variable, or to the NDK environment variable.
+Add the tools and platform-tools folders located in the android SDK installation folder to your path.
 Make sure you have java and ant installed:

 >     apt-get install openjdk-7-jdk ant